edodji/Deploy-a-Static-Web-App-on-AWS-with-Docker-Amazon-ECR-and-Amazon-ECS/README.md

-# Deploy-a-Static-Web-App-on-AWS-with-Docker-Amazon-EHere is the updated **README** file with an **Overview** section:

----

-# README: Deploying a Containerized Application on AWS Using Docker and ECS
+#  Deploying a Containerized Application on AWS Using Docker and ECS

 ## Overview
 This project demonstrates how to **containerize an application** using **Docker** and deploy it on **AWS ECS (Elastic Container Service)** with a secure and scalable architecture.
 The workflow involves setting up a **GitHub repository**, building and pushing a **Docker container** to **Docker Hub** and **Amazon Elastic Container Registry (ECR)**, and configuring an **AWS infrastructure** that includes **VPC, Security Groups, ECS Cluster, Load Balancer, and Route 53**.